Posted: July 20, 2023 by Helen Burnett-Nichols in Borrow, Money tips, fixed mortgage rate, variable mortgage rate

 This is a positive for members looking for certainty when it comes to their mortgage payment each month.
 The downside?
 You won’t be able to take advantage of rate decreases if they occur during your mortgage term.

 “A fixed mortgage rate is stable for the entire term.
 It’s predictable,” says Marsharee Lindsay, Financial Advisor with ACU’s Pembina branch.
-“There’s a lot of members who like that they can budget for the same amount every month.
+“There are a lot of members who appreciate budgeting for the same amount every month.
 That peace of mind can be valuable.”

 The basics of a variable mortgage rate

 When you choose a variable mortgage rate, your interest rate is less predictable, as it goes up or down depending on your lender’s prime rate (which is ultimately influenced by the Bank of Canada’s policy interest rate).
-A variable rate is expressed as the prime rate, plus or minus a certain percentage, and this relationship will stay consistent throughout your term.
+A variable rate is determined by the prime rate, plus or minus a certain percentage, and this relationship will stay consistent throughout your term.

 The rate of interest you pay has the potential to change several times during the mortgage term.
 For homeowners who select this option, they may face a tighter budget when rates increase.
 Conversely, it can be helpful when rates decline and their mortgage amount in those months is not as costly.